SFF may receive commissions from purchases made through links in this article. As an Amazon Associate I earn from qualifying purchases.

 Cinnamon powder is a natural fungicide that has been shown to be particularly effective against damping off.
 It helps control fungus gnats by destroying the fungus that the larvae feed on.
 True Ceylon cinnamon, or Cinnamomum verum, will work best.

-BT – Bacillus thuringiensis var. israelensis – Controls larvae very effectively
+BT – Bacillus thuringiensis var. israelensis – Controls larvae

-Bacillus thuringiensis (Bt) is a naturally-occuring bacteria that kills many types of worms, caterpillars, larvae and insects.
+Bacillus thuringiensis (Bt) is a naturally-occuring bacteria that effectively kills many types of worms, caterpillars, larvae and insects.
 There are specific strains of Bt called “israelensis” or “H-14” that specifically kill fungus gnat larvae.
 (Other varieties of Bt will not work for fungus gnats.)

 Used extensively in organic greenhouses, Bt-i can work to stop fungus gnats where nothing else will, though it is a little pricey.
 Bt-i is safe for use in worm bins, and can help control mosquito larvae too.
 Where to find BT-i online.